 With my final semester of college on the horizon and an amazing summer internship behind me, it’s finally sinking in that it’s time to figure out what I’m doing with my life next.
 I’m pretty sure that anyone about to graduate from college is feeling anxious about transitioning into the “real world,” but for me, as someone recovering from PANS/Lyme, there’s a whole other layer of messiness.

 Although a lot of my symptoms are minimal at this point, my depression is getting more and more out of control.
-It’s to the point where my psychiatrist is treating me as if I have Bipolar Disorder, though he won’t diagnose it since he thinks it might be caused by Lyme Disease.
-I have days where I feel like everything is wonderful, life is great, and I could do anything; I work very intensely for hours at a time and set impossible goals for myself, and when I tell people about it, they look at me like I’m nuts.
+It’s to the point where my psychiatrist is treating me with the same meds used for Bipolar Disorder (though I don’t think he’s quite willing to diagnose it since it’s likely from PANS and Lyme).
+I have days where I feel like everything is wonderful, life is great, and I could do anything; I write and write and write for hours at a time and set impossible goals for myself, and when I tell people about it, they look at me like I’m nuts.
 Then, on other days, I sleep as long as possible, sit alone in my room all day, and can’t stop crying for no reason.

 Most of the time, however, I don’t really feel anything.
 I’m not exactly unhappy, but nothing interests or excites me anymore.
 I somehow managed to do really well at my job this summer, but even though it was something I’ve dreamed about for half my life, and I was grateful to be there and did enjoy many aspects of it, so many days, all I wanted was to go home and do nothing.